ReadAlongs/Studio-Web/README.md

 then run:

-    PRODUCTION= uvicorn readalongs.web_api:web_api_app --reload
+    DEVELOPMENT=1 uvicorn readalongs.web_api:web_api_app --reload

 If your Studio sandbox is in a sibling directory to this sandbox, and you Python environment is active, `nx serve-web-api studio-web` will run that command for you.

 Studio-Web will automatically [publish](.github/workflows/publish.yml) to https://readalong-studio.mothertongues.org/ every time there is a change to `main`.
-Note that you will need to have CORS enabled through an extension like [this one](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) in order to have the requests between Studio-Web and the API work.
-You will not be able to test against the prodution ReadAlongs Studio API because of the CORS protections.

 #### Understanding where the components come from when you run locally